This vegan taco meat is made with tofu, walnuts and spices and makes a wonderfully chewy and ‘meaty’ vegan meat substitute.

 It’s chewy and delicious and high in protein and makes a nice big portion so you can either serve a bunch of people for taco night or just eat tacos for days in a row (highly recommended).

 It’s also really easy to make!
 Don’t let all the process photos fool you into thinking it’s more complicated than it is, this is simple.

 How To Make Vegan Taco Meat

 Full instructions and measurements can be found in the recipe card at the bottom of the post.
 This is just a summary of the recipe to go along with the process photos below.

-- Then you add garlic powder, onion powder, cumin, smoked paprika, oregano, cayenne pepper, nutritional yeast, olive oil, soy sauce, maple syrup and tomato paste to a jug and mix it into a sauce.
+- Add garlic powder, onion powder, cumin, smoked paprika, oregano, cayenne pepper, nutritional yeast, olive oil, soy sauce, maple syrup and tomato paste to a measuring jug and mix it into a thick sauce.

 - Pour the sauce over the crumbled tofu and walnuts and mix it until everything is coated with the sauce.